wazo-platform/wazo-platform.org/content/uc-doc/contributors/provisioning/add_phone_to_plugin.md

 As you can see, it will copy the ROM file to the `firmware` directory.
 The `firmware` directory in question is located in the `tftpboot` directory in the installed plugin, located at `/var/lib/wazo-provd/plugins/wazo-yealink-v85/var/tftpboot/firmware`.
-It is possible to have more than one step in the install method.
+It is possible to have more than one step in the installation method.
 To see how it is done, look at what is done with the language packages already present in the `pkgs.db` file.

 The _file definition_ is usually at the bottom of the `pkgs.db` file: